ellakoa/postcard-poem/content/posts/white-horses.md

 title: White Horses
-description: "The sea has many faces, in Sandwich Bay Kent, it can be for the most part charming with amazing cloudscapes and corresponding reflections seen as the tide goes out.
+description: "The sea has many faces, in Sandwich Bay Kent, it can be for the most part charming with amazing cloudscapes and corresponding reflections seen in the wet sand as the tide goes out.
 When a storm rolls in, the sea can be whipped up into a frenzy, it is mesmerising to watch cascades of waves rolling in with the tide and on those windier days, white horses are seen and heard aplenty galloping across the bay. "
 collection: Wonderful Britain
 aspect: landscape
 image: /img/sand-dunes-sandwich-bay-3.jpg